lexicHQ/docs/user-input.md

 # User Input

 User Input plugin allows you to capture and validate input from a user.
-It can be simple text or in the form of action.
+It can be simple text or in the form of an action.

 It supports the following data types: